Medical expert of the article

 Instrumental diagnostics

-- Recently suffered injuries.
+- Recent injuries.

-- Acute, chronic pain, radiating to other parts of the body.
+- Acute, chronic pain radiating to other parts of the body.

 - Monitoring the effectiveness of the treatment.